UPPS 04.04.01 - General Workplace Policy

 Supplies – The provision of supplies and equipment will be at the discretion of the supervisor.
 Reimbursement to employees will not be approved.

-Supervisors should assure that the positions eligible for remote work are adapted easily to this arrangement.
+Supervisors should ensure that the positions are eligible for remote work, as described in Section 04.01, and that these positions are adapted easily to this arrangement.
 Jobs that are adapted easily consist of writing, reading, researching, independent thinking, editing, and working with data.

 Supervisors should evaluate both the characteristics of the position and the employee.
 Ideal candidates are self-motivated and responsible; have a reliable and consistent history of being results-oriented and comfortable setting priorities and deadlines; able to work independently; need minimal supervision; successful in current position; knowledgeable about office procedures; an effective communicator who takes initiative; adaptable to changing routines and environments; and committed to the remote work arrangement.